LLNL/RAJA/docs/sphinx/tutorial.rst

 Here we choose the domain to be :math:`[-1,1] x [-1, 1]` and consider a lattice discretization with equidistant nodes of spacing :math:`h`.
-The values we seek to approximate are the nodes on the lattice, in order to approximate the derivatives we consider the following discretization
+The values we seek to approximate are the nodes inside the lattice, in order to approximate the derivatives we consider the following discretization

 .. math::